Chia-Network/chiapos/documents/proof_of_space.md

 The main difference is we are using twice as many buckets as the number of entries, guaranteeing that the buckets will have a sparse number of entries, and collisions will slow down the algorithm.
 Since we know that the data is evenly distributed, we know approximately where each entry should go, and therefore can sort in $O(n)$ time.

 Let $b$ be the smallest number such as $2^b >= 2*num\_entries$.
 The bucket of an entry is given by the bits from $bits\_begin$ to $bits\_begin+b$.
 We use the memory to store the entries into buckets: we initially try to place the entry on its bucket position.
-If the position is free, we simpy place the entry there.
-Otherwise, we place there the minimum between the current entry and the existing entry and try to place the other entry one position higher.
+If the position is free, we simply place the entry there.
+Otherwise, we place the minimum between the current entry and the existing entry and try to place the other entry one position higher.
 We keep doing this until we find an empty position.

 ```python
 SortInMemory():